Characters: Knights of the Old Republic

 Field Marshal of the Mandalorian Neo-Crusaders, Cassus' brilliant tactical mind has proven one of Mandalore's biggest assets, earning him his high rank and position as Mandalore's aide-de-camp.
 Cassus is a bit of a cipher even to his fellow warriors (even the notoriously inscrutable Demagol noted in his journal he had no idea how Fett's mind worked), but everyone knows this man is a force to be reckoned with.

-Your Approval Fills Me with Shame: When Zayne warns him of the Rakghoul outbreak on Jebble, he nukes the site from orbit rather than evacuating surviving uninfected warriors.
+- Your Approval Fills Me with Shame: When Zayne warns him of the Rakghoul outbreak on Jebble, he nukes the site from orbit rather than evacuating surviving uninfected warriors and thanks him for letting him know.
 Zayne is not happy.

 Lord Arkoh Adasca

 Lord Adasca is the ruler of Arkania and head of Adascorp, and his pleasant exterior masks the soul of a snake.
 He desires two things: to "purify" the Arkanian race of "corrupt" offshoots like Jarael, and to raise his homeworld's glory beyond anything his ancestors could have dreamed of.
 A power unto himself, Adasca offers his services to the Republic and Mandalorians alike, so long as he comes out ahead in the bargain.

 - Arms Dealer: He plans to elevate Arkania's status by selling weapons to both sides.

 - Aristocrats Are Evil: Eighth lord of House Adasca, heir to one of the planet's great industrial dynasties, one hundred percent bastard.

 - Blank White Eyes: As a full-blooded Arkanian.